Minzhao1995/Minzhao1995.github.io/index.md

 </center>
 <center> The UAV in the system</center>

-&ensp;&ensp;The UAV and UGV searches and tracks the moving target (a vehicle) in an unknown area collaboratively.
-The UAV searches the ground target in a wide area and send the position of the target to the UGV continuously after the target is found.
-This system won the 2018 China Unmanned System Challenge (Air-Ground Collaboration Competition).
+&ensp;&ensp;The UAV and UGV searches and tracks the moving target (a vehicle) in an unknown area (3 km x 3 km) collaboratively.
+I led our team to build this system and we won the 2018 China Unmanned System Challenge (Air-Ground Collaboration Contest).

 ### Hongqi-H7 Self-driving Car
 <center>